Disappearance of Larry Griffin: Larry Griffin

 Laurence "Larry" Griffin was born in Waterford, Ireland in 1880.
 He was a bombardier in the Artillery Regiment of the British Army from 1899 until 1907, serving in British India.
 He married Mary Fitzgerald in 1907.

 Griffin re-joined the army at the start of World War I, and was discharged on 3 June 1916 due to injuries – his arm was permanently damaged, part of his ear was missing, and he lost several of his teeth.
 For his service, he was awarded both the British War Medal and the Victory Medal in 1918.

 After his discharge, Griffin got a job as a postman.
-In 1929, he and his wife and two of his three surviving children were living in Kilmacthomas, a small town in the south east of Ireland.His postal round covered the village of Stradbally which was about 8 miles away from Kilmacthomas.
+In 1929, he and his wife and two of his three surviving children were living in Kilmacthomas, a small town in the south east of Ireland.
+His postal round covered the village of Stradbally which was about 8 miles away from Kilmacthomas.

 Disappearance

-On 25 December 1929, Griffin attended church, delivered presents to a neighbour's children, and set off at about noon on his Post Office issue bicycle to deliver the mail in Stradbally.
+On 25 December 1929, Griffin attended church, delivered presents to a neighbour's children, and set off at about noon on his Post Office issue bicycle to deliver the post in Stradbally.
 Local tradition called for residents to offer both money and hospitality to the postman on Christmas Day.
 As a result, Larry was invited to dinner in two of the households he called on and was given alcohol in many of the others.
 When he finished his deliveries, he called into the Post Office as normal.
 Griffin did not return home that night.
 His wife, Mary, guessed that he may have had too much to drink and decided to sleep at a friend's house, rather than risk cycling home drunk.

 At 7:30am the next morning, a local man walking along the road between Stradbally and Kilmacthomas discovered a postman's bicycle lying on the road, pointing toward Kilmacthomas.
 It appeared to have been carefully positioned there.
 There was no sign of Griffin.

 Search

 The search commenced on 26 December.
 The Gardaí were quickly informed of Griffin's disappearance, and a search party consisting of Gardaí from several neighbouring towns and over one hundred civilians (including postmen from Kilmacthomas) was formed.
-The postmen noticed that Griffin's empty mailbag, waterproof cover, overalls, and cape were strapped to the carrier of his bike in an unusual manner that postmen would generally avoid.
+The postmen noticed that Griffin's empty bag, waterproof cover, overalls, and cape were strapped to the carrier of his bike in an unusual manner that postmen would generally avoid.

 The countryside between Kilmacthomas and Stradbally, particularly the marshlands on either side of the road where the bike had been found, were searched extensively.
 It was initially assumed that Griffin had wandered off the road and fallen into one of the deep holes in the adjacent bog.
 Despite the extensive searches, nothing was found.